MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-page-copilot.md

 ---
 # Create an AI-generated webpage using Copilot

-You can create a new webpage for your site by describing the type of webpage.
+You can create a new page for your site by describing the purpose of the page.
 Copilot generates the HTML for the page with relevant text copy and images from the description.
 The page is added to the main navigation of the site, and can be refined and edited using Copilot and the WYSIWYG editor.

 > [!NOTE]
 > This feature is now generally available (GA) for all regions with the exception of Canada, the Government Cloud (GCC), and the Government Community Cloud – High (GCC High).